Are you the kind of person who likes improving and hacking

-- Or any other institutioal solution that you can come up with.
+- Or any other institutional solution that you can come up with.

-Please take note that the intellectual property rights of all created products (source code) and solutions will be owned and reserved for the Government of the Republic of Namibia.
+Please take note that the intellectual property rights of the winning products (source code) and solutions will be owned and reserved for the Government of the Republic of Namibia.